 Technique doesn’t really matter here either.
 I prefer to use a hoe to mix my Quikrete because the motion is easier for me.
 But some masons prefer a shovel and others a trowel.
 Try different tools out and see what works best for you.

-Achieving the Correct Consistency
+Achieving The Correct Consistency

 Concrete contains cement which becomes a paste when wet.
 This paste is what makes concrete easy to form and smooth.
-Too much and the paste becomes liquid and can’t hold form, too little and the concrete is overly dry and stiff.
+Too much water and the paste becomes liquid and can’t hold form, too little and the concrete is overly dry and stiff.